Begin in a friendly way when you approach a disagreement

 Meaning

 At its core, this principle is about strategic empathy.
-It’s the understanding that you cannot win an argument by starting one; you win by first establishing a foundation of goodwill.
+It’s the understanding that you cannot win an argument by starting one; you win by first establishing a goodwill.

 Explanation

-Look, I’ve seen this play out a thousand times.
 People think a disagreement is a battle to be won with logic and force.
-But here’s the thing Carnegie nailed: logic is secondary to emotion.
-When you lead with friendliness—a genuine smile, a calm tone, acknowledging their viewpoint—you’re not being weak.
+But here’s the thing Carnegie emphasis: logic is secondary to emotion.
+When you start with friendliness, a genuine smile, a calm tone, acknowledging their viewpoint, you’re not being weak.
 You’re being smart.
-You’re switching the dynamic from “me versus you” to “us versus the problem.”
-It’s about lowering the drawbridge so your ideas can actually enter the fortress, instead of just pounding on the gates.
+You’re switching the dynamic from “me versus you” to “us versus the problem”.
 The goal isn’t to be right; it’s to get the right outcome.

 Reading Level38